danielearwicker/kor-example-todo/README.md

 # kor-example-todo

-Evolved from the flux TodoMVC example to use kor: no globals, no actions, just an auto-observable store
+Evolved from the flux TodoMVC example to use [kor](https://github.com/danielearwicker/kor): no globals, no actions, just an auto-observable store.

+Explanation coming soon...